 Resource population

 The flexibility of GMSE allows for the biological resource to represent a population of a wide range of taxa.
-In this study we assumed the resources were trees, that the manager’s goal was to protect as many trees as possible from being felled (i.e., maintain the resource population at the starting value), and that the users were able to increase their agricultural yield by felling trees on their land.
+In this study, we assumed the resources were trees, that the manager’s goal was to protect as many trees as possible from being felled (i.e., maintain the resource population at the starting value), and that the users were able to increase their agricultural yield by felling trees on their land.
 We tested the landscape with a tree density that was realistic for a tropical forested landscape (50 trees ha-1, n = 1,125,000), but because the number of users on the landscape was relatively low, due to each user representing a community rather than an individual farmer, the absolute number of trees felled was too low to see clear differences between scenarios.
 We therefore reduced the total number of trees to 100,000 to ensure trends in felling were clear to see.
 Trees were randomly distributed across the landscape (with multiple trees allowed on any given cell), reflecting natural variation.
 The population dynamics of trees is difficult to capture over a 50-year time period due to slow growth and recruitment relative to animals.
 Furthermore, we wanted to eliminate any “noise” around the deforestation signal so that the only driver of forest loss was the effect of user actions on the trees.
 Therefore, despite high flexibility within GMSE for simulating realistic population dynamics, we removed the effects of natural recruitment or natural deaths (density-dependent and density-independent), resulting in a static population (excluding the effects of the users).
 If trees were present on a landscape cell, they reduced the agricultural yield that could be harvested by the user.
-Each tree reduced the cell’s yield by 8%, with the cumulative reduction in yield governed by the exponential function:
+Each tree reduced the cell’s yield by Yr = 8%, with the cumulative reduction in yield governed by the exponential function:

 y=1-YrRt

-Where y is the yield of the cell when trees are present, Yr is the % reduction in yield for a single tree, and Rt is the number of trees remaining on the cell.
+Where y is the yield of the cell when trees are present, and Rt is the number of trees remaining on the cell.
 Therefore, if there are 50 trees on a given cell, the cell’s yield is 1.5% of the total possible yield.
 If there are 25 trees remaining on a given cell then the cell’s yield increases to 12.4%, and so on.

 Users